tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 make people happier?

 Maybe we can make toilets fit a wider range of people.
-Men have the luxary of calmly standing while urinating, whereas women have to either hover or bear touching the seat.
+Men have the luxury of calmly standing while urinating, whereas women have to either hover or bear touching the seat.
 Could toilets be designed in some way that matched the female anatomy?
 Clara Greed (2003) might give us ideas.
 More generally, can we